WHL’s Bumper Crop Leads Canada into Hlinka Gretzky Cup

 There will be risers coming out of the Hlinka Gretzky Cup — there always is — and some prospects might set the bar too high for the season to come with their club teams.

-Others who don’t make an impact or failed to make the cut — like Alex Newhook of the BCHL’s Victoria Grizzlies, a projected top-10 pick on most of those early lists — will need to work their way back into the good graces of the scouting community over the course of their draft year.
+Others who don’t make an impact on this stage or failed to make the cut — like Alex Newhook of the BCHL’s Victoria Grizzlies, a projected top-10 pick on most of those early lists — will need to work their way back into the good graces of the scouting community over the course of their draft year.

 “It gives them tremendous exposure because all the NHL teams are very involved in following this tournament,” said Hamilton.
 “It’s a huge stage to start the year — the Finns, the Swedes, they all show up with real good players — and every one of these kids should be proud that they are there.”